xayanide/rbxclistrap/README.md

 ## FAQ

+### Roblox Studio is stuck at the intro screen "Loading Studio..."

+1. Move rbxclistrap to a location where it isn't near the User's Documents folder or system permission restrictive locations in general.
+Moving it to the Desktop always works, so you get the idea.
+This is most likely because of system permissions issues.
+So to avoid those, we prevent it from running on those types of locations.

+> [!NOTE]
+> Moving rbxiclistrap location also moves the `StudioVersions` downloaded.
+Actually, only the binaries are the ones that needed to be moved to fix this.

 #### How can I uninstall anything associated with rbxclistrap?

 Doing these will ensure complete removal of any set registry entries associated with rbxclistrap from the system.